To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file - see below for details.

 Name the file as mybackground.bmp and copy it to the \_ISO folder.

-The \_ISO\mybackground.bmp file can also be a JPEG encoded file (e.g. saved as a JPEG file called mybackground.bmp using MSPaint or Gimp - note that a name of mybackground.jpg is not recognised by E2B).
+The \_ISO\mybackground.bmp file can also be a JPEG encoded file (e.g. saved as a JPEG file called mybackground.bmp using MSPaint or Gimp).
+Note that a name of \_ISO\mybackground.jpg is also recognised by E2B v1.92 and later.

-If you add a \_ISO\MyE2B.cfg configuration file, you can specify a different background wallpaper file name and path (notice the forward slashes for grub4dos paths!) - e.g.
+If you add a \_ISO\MyE2B.cfg configuration file, you can specify the background wallpaper file name and path (notice that forward slashes are used for grub4dos paths!) - e.g.

 It is also possible to load a different background wallpaper for each submenu - see here for details.